tulitv/simple-todo/README.md

  * [x] Suggested: Persist the todo items into SQLite instead of text file.
 Use ActiveAndroid wrapper.
  * [x] Suggested: Improve style of the todo items in the list using a custom adapter.
  * [x] Suggested: Add support for completion due dates for todo items (and display in the listview item)
+ * [x] Suggested: Use a DialogFragment instead of new Activity for editing items.
  * [x] Optional: Added header as a first item in the listview, not part of the db, non-editable and non-deletable.

 Notes: